draios/onprem-install-docs/3.6.0-rc/README.md

 > There will also be a generated directory containing various Kubernetes configuration yaml files which were applied by Installer against your cluster.
 It is not necessary to keep the generated directory, as the Installer can regenerate is consistently with the same values.yaml file.

-### Updating Vulnerability Feed in Airgapped Environments
+### Updating Vulnerability Feed in Airgapped Environments TODO PJ number this

 > **NOTE:**
 >